Waking up truly rested can be a luxury for many of us.

 Reduced risk for a wide range of diseases including cardiovascular diseases, diabetes, and depression.

-You probably know yourself how it feels in both body and mind when you are well-rested as opposed to when you haven't had the rest you actually need.
+You probably know yourself how it feels in both body and mind when you are rested as opposed to when you haven't gotten the rest you actually need.

-At the same time, it can be a puzzle to find time to rest properly in our connected society.
+At the same time, it can be a puzzle to find time to rest properly in our connected world.

 7 best tips for creating good sleep